abap2UI5/docs/docs/faq.md

 ## Setup
 #### **1. How to change the theme?**
-Change the initial Get call of abap2UI5 to:
+Change the HTTP handler of abap2UI5 to:
 ```abap
     DATA(lt_config) = VALUE z2ui5_if_types=>ty_t_name_value(
           (  n = `data-sap-ui-theme`         v = `sap_belize` ) "<- adjusted